 Nursing students participate in a variety of on- and off-campus educational experiences.
 The School of Nursing does not assume responsibility for health-care expenses incurred in either setting.
 Students assume responsibility for all health care for illness and injury, including emergency treatment.
 Student Health is located at University Physicians Medical Building, 1101 Hospital Drive, (573) 882-7481.
 For additional information, visit their web site at https://studenthealth.missouri.edu/.

 Masters of Science (Nursing) and Masters of Science

-The Master of Science degree programs prepares nurses with post baccalaureate or post graduate degrees for roles as nurse educators, nurse leaders, and care managers.
+The Master of Science degree programs prepares nurses with post baccalaureate or post graduate degrees for roles as nurse educators, nurse leaders, care managers, and advanced practice nurses.
 Graduates of the Masters of Science program proceed to prepare future nurses, promote health, provide care management, and nursing leadership to meet the healthcare needs of its citizens of Missouri and beyond.

 Doctor of Philosophy (PhD)

 Our PhD program prepares scholars to conduct original research, thereby; advancing the body of knowledge that guides the practice of nursing and contributes to improving health and well being.
 Successful completion of the program prepares nurses for college or university faculty positions as well as leadership roles in nursing, health care, industry, and governmental agencies.